-All applicants will be notified of the results in July, 2024.
-The award is scheduled to start on September 1, 2024.
+All applicants will be notified of the results in July 2025.
+The award start date is September 1, 2025.

-B.16 Reporting: Financial, Progress and Final Reports
+B.16 Reporting Process: Financial, Progress and Final Reports

-The recipient's institution is required to submit (a) an annual consolidated Financial Report for the reporting period for the recipient, (b) an annual Progress Report for the recipient; and c) a Final report for the recipient.
+The recipient's institution is required to submit (a) an annual consolidated Financial Report for the reporting period for the recipient, (b) an annual Progress Report for the recipient; and (c) a Final Report for the recipient.
+Recipients will be sent annual email reminders with instructions to submit the reports via CIRCUlink.

-The annual Finance and Progress Reports are to be received no later than 30 days after the end of each funding year (e.g., if award start date is September 1, 2024, the Financial and Progress Reports would be due October 1, 2025).
+The annual Finance and Progress Reports are to be received no later than 30 days after the end of each funding year (e.g., if award start date is September 1, 2025, the Financial and Progress Reports would be due October 1, 2026).

 Satisfactory Financial and Progress Reports are required; the recipient can expect to receive communication from Heart & Stroke within sixty (60) business days if any issues of concern are identified with a submitted annual report.

-A Final Report must also be submitted by the institution to Heart & Stroke no later than one (1) month after completion/termination of the award (e.g., for Doctoral Awards ending August 31, 2027, the final report would be due September 30, 2027).
+A Final Report must also be submitted to Heart & Stroke no later than one (1) month after completion/termination of the award (e.g., for Master's Awards ending August 31, 2027, the final report would be due October 1, 2027).